tenatek/atlan/README.md

 [![build status](https://travis-ci.org/tenatek/atlan.svg?branch=master)](https://travis-ci.org/tenatek/atlan)
 [![coverage status](https://coveralls.io/repos/github/tenatek/atlan/badge.svg?branch=master&service=github)](https://coveralls.io/github/tenatek/atlan?branch=master)

+Atlan takes in your database connection and your resource schemas, and outputs a ready-to-use Express router with `GET`, `POST`, `PATCH` and `DELETE` routes for each resource type.

-It includes the following features:
+Atlan includes the following features:

-* Data sent to the API is validated against the appropriate schema.
+* Server-side validation against your schemas.
-* Hooks can be defined to run code before validation and before/after database operations.
+* You can define hooks to run code before validation and before/after database operations.
 * MongoDB's rich query capabilities can be leveraged through the use of URL query strings in `GET` requests.
 * You retain full control of your database and Express app.

+The full docs are available at [atlan.tenatek.com](https://atlan.tenatek.com).

 ## Installation